nham/wabbo/blog/2014/13jul_20jul.md

 And...it [apparently works!](http://is.gd/CpxrdP)

 So there's actually no reliance on `std::iter::Iterator` or `std::option::Option`, but what exactly is going on here?
-Is it a syntactical transformation where it literally emits the `loop` construct above using `Some` and `None`?
+Is it a syntactical transformation where it literally emits the `loop` construct above, which repeatedly calls `next()` and checks whether the result is `Some` and `None`?
 Let's see what happens when we change the `Mebbe` type to:

     enum Mebbe<T> {
         Yap(T),